Infinite Mixtures of Infinite Factor Analysers: The IMIFA Model Family

 \subsection{Mixtures of Infinite Factor Analysers}

-As stated, with \textrm{FA} and \textrm{MFA} models the number of latent factors $q$ must be chosen and in the case of \textrm{MFA} $q$ is typically assumed to be the same across clusters.
-Here, to overcome these difficulties infinite factor analysis (\textrm{IFA}) models are employed, leading to the novel mixture of infinite factor analysers (\textrm{MIFA}) model.
-Infinite factor models are achieved by assuming the multiplicative gamma process (MGP) shrinkage prior of \citet{Bhattacharya2011} on the factor loadings matrix $\Lambda$.
-This prior allows the degree of shrinkage towards zero to increase as the column index $k$ tends towards infinity.
-The prior is placed on the parameter expanded factor loadings matrix, which has no restrictions on loadings entries, thereby making the induced prior on the covariance matrix invariant to the ordering of the variables.
-Due to the joint conjugacy property of the MGP prior the Gibbs sampler can be used, which allows block updating of the loadings matrix.
-The specification of the MGP prior, in the \textrm{MIFA} context, is as follows:

-where $\tau_{kg}$ is a global shrinkage parameter for the $k$-th column in the loadings matrix of cluster $g$, for $k = 1,\ldots, \infty$.
-The function of the local shrinkage parameters $\phi_{1kg}, \ldots, \phi_{pkg}$ for the $p$ elements in column $k$ of the loadings matrix for cluster $g$ is to induce sparsity.
-In practice, the number of effective factors can at most be equal to the number of variables $p$.
-A schematic illustration of the MGP prior is given in Figure \ref{Plot:MIFA_Prior}.
+To overcome the requirement to specify $q$, infinite factor analysis (\textsf{IFA}) models are employed \citep{Bhattacharya2011}.
+The \textsf{IFA} model is a factor analysis model which assumes a multiplicative gamma process (MGP) shrinkage prior on the loadings matrix.
+This prior allows the degree of shrinkage towards zero to increase as the column index $k \rightarrow \infty$, mitigating against the factor splitting phenomenon.
+Here the \textsf{IFA} model is generalised to the mixture setting, leading to the novel mixture of infinite factor analysers (\textsf{MIFA}) model.
+Under \textsf{MIFA}, the MGP prior is placed on each parameter expanded $\smash{\boldsymbol{\Lambda}_g}$ matrix with no restrictions on its entries, thereby making the induced prior on $\smash{\boldsymbol{\Sigma}_g}$ invariant to the ordering of the variables.
+The MGP prior is conditionally conjugate, facilitating block Gibbs updates of the loadings and hence rapid mixing.
+Thus, the MGP prior in mixture settings is given~by where $\tau_{kg}$ is a column shrinkage parameter for the $k$-th column in the $g$-th cluster's loadings matrix $\boldsymbol{\Lambda}_g\:\:\forall\:\:k = 1,\ldots, \infty$, and $\textrm{Ga}\negthinspace\left(\alpha,\beta\right)$ denotes the gamma distribution with mean $\nicefrac{\alpha}{\beta}$.
+The role of the local shrinkage parameters $\phi_{1kg}, \ldots, \phi_{pkg}$ for the $p$ elements in column $k$ of $\boldsymbol{\Lambda}_g$ is to favour sparsity while also preserving the signal of non-zero loadings.
+Lastly, the cluster shrinkage parameter $\sigma_g$ reflects the belief that the degree of shrinkage is cluster-specific.
+A schematic illustration of the MGP prior is given in Figure \ref{Plot:MIFA_Prior}; note that loadings can shrink arbitrarily close, but not exactly, to zero.